 These projects are: the Century City in Makati; Azure Urban Resort Residences in Parañaque; Acqua Private Residences in Mandaluyong and The Residences at Commonwealth by Century in Quezon City.

 “In light of the calamities that hit the country in the last couple of years and the amount of destruction and disorder they have brought, the weight of our responsibility as conscientious developers increased.
-But this responsibility is one that has always been expected of us to take,” Jose Marco R. Antonio, Century Properties managing director and co-chief operating officer, was quoted as saying in the statement.
+But this responsibility is one that has always been expected of us to take,” Jose Marco R. Antonio, Century Properties President and CEO, was quoted as saying in the statement.

 “The very goal of urban development is after all to uplift the quality of life of the urban residents,” Mr. Antonio added.